• HOME

 Hotels I recommend for short stays in Tulum: Habitas, Papaya Playa Project, Prana Boutique Hotel, Ahau

-There is also the Villas Tulum, at the entrance of the town (behind Super Aki) which is a quiet residential neighborhood, and the Colonia Hurucanes neighborhood which is full of street art and local shops and houses.
+There is also the Villas Tulum, at the entrance of the town (behind Super Aki) which is a quiet residential neighborhood, and the Colonia Hurricanes neighborhood which is full of street art and local shops and houses.

 Finding Apartment Rentals in Tulum

-So you know you want to come live the digital nomad life in Tulum, but where do you start your search for housing?
+So you know you want to come to live the digital nomad life in Tulum, but where do you start your search for housing?

 Facebook Groups & Airbnb

-Join Facebook groups such as “Rentals in Tulum” to connect with locals and realtors about available apartments.
 Tip: It helps to know exactly how long you wish to rent for, otherwise, you’ll get largely ignored or brushed aside.
 We always start our search in Facebook groups and then simultaneously search for monthly rentals on Airbnb.

 Airbnb prices are usually more expensive when you book monthly, but that’s why you should go the extra step and contact the owner privately to inquire about monthly rentals off the platform.
 Chances are you can negotiate for an actual “liveable” monthly rental.
 This is how we were able to live in an adorable studio with a huge jungle backyard with free bikes for $500 USD per month when the Airbnb price was $80 USD per night.